-What Are Some Things That Increase My Chances Of A Vitamin B12 Deficiency?
+Conditions That Increase Your Chances Of A Vitamin B12 Deficiency

 There are some other things that greatly increase your chances of having a Vitamin B12 deficiency.
 For instance, if you live a vegan or vegetarian lifestyle, there’s a good chance you’re not eating enough of the foods that give you the Vitamin B12 you need.
 (Animal products – including baked chicken – are a great way of getting Vitamin B12).

 Plus, vegetarian mothers often give birth to babies who are Vitamin B12 deficient – which can be solved by eating Vitamin B12 fortified grains or taking supplements… or eating more animal products like healthy cheeses and dairy.